Objects

 - AirPods Pro for wireless earbuds that don’t hurt my ears over time

-- iPad + Pencil + Paperlike case for distraction-free reading, Anki, and RemNote review (currently)
+- iPad + Pencil + a paper-like screen protector for Anki, scratch writing, and RemNote review (currently)

 - There are better monitors out there, but this one was a nice balance of cost and performance for me.